Volodichev/Bio/index.md

 <br/>

-- 🐍 I’m always learning python 🤣
+- 🔭 I’m currently working on api.2ip.site
-- ❤ Interesting tezis
+- 🌱 I’m currently learning pytest
 - 🎯 fun fact
 - 👯 I’m looking to collaborate with other creators and companies